So how do our elections work?

 During the voting period, students vote anonymously through www.mynsu.co.uk/elections, using a method called Single Transferrable Voting (STV).

 This means that students rank the candidates in their order of preference.
-More information on STV is available below.
+More information on STV is available below in terms and conditions.
 Each election includes a candidate called RON (Re-Open Nominations), so students have an option to vote if they are not happy with any or all of the other candidates.

 The Students’ Union helps to raise awareness of elections via our staff team.
 We run voting stalls during the voting week, promote opportunities to stand and vote, and produce candidate manifesto boards and booklets.
-We also organise a Candidate Question Time event for students to hear directly from their candidates.
+We also organise an online Candidate Question Time event through Facebook for students to hear directly from their candidates.
+Find more information here

 Any student can submit a complaint about a candidate.
 Complaints are only recognised if submitted using NSU’s Complaints form.